 Current UMass students

 Students Transferring from Another Major or from Exploratory Track

 Students transferring from another major or Exploratory Track should plan to attend a major information session run by our peer advisors.
-Information sessions for the Spring, 2019 semester will be held at 358 N. Pleasant Street, first floor conference room, on the following days:
+Information sessions for the Fall, 2019 semester will be held at 358 N. Pleasant Street, first floor conference room, on the following days: